 The aeronautical charts that are used within the latest ECQB release are up-to-date and taken from the General Student Pilot Route Manual (GSPRM), as published by Jeppesen (2017).
 The contents of this manual are described in the preface to subject 033 Flight Performance and Planning, in AMC1 FCL.310; FCL.515(b); FCL.615(b).
 Any chart provider may develop a GSPRM, and is requested to contact the ECQB team if they are so interested.

-The Decision updates existing AMCs and introduces new provisions covering the following:
+The amendments to AMC/GM to Part-FCL and AMC/GM to Part-ARA update existing AMCs and introduce new provisions covering the following: